ffmaer/Java-Programming/README.md

 Enter a decimal number between 0 and 255, for example 22: 255

-The binary represenation of decimal255 is 11111111
+The binary represenation of decimal 255 is 11111111

 Binary number 11111111 can be converted back the original decimal number 255